Data-driven control of switched linear systems with probabilistic stability guarantees: Introduction

 \section{Introduction}

 Switched systems are typical hybrid dynamical systems which consist of a number of dynamics modes and a switching rule selecting the current mode.
-The jump from one mode to another often causes complicated hybrid behaviors resulting in significant challenges in stability analysis and control design, see \cite{ART:LM99,BOO:L03}.
-This paper focuses on the stabilization of switched linear systems.
-This problem has been an active area of research for many years, see, e.g., \cite{ART:LA09} and the references therein.
-In \cite{ART:BM99,ART:LD04}, the (time) varying nature of dynamics is considered as uncertainty and uniform state feedback stabilization laws are proposed for all possible switching sequences.
-When both the control and the switching signal are accessible, exponential stabilization can be achieved for instance by using a piecewise quadratic control Lyapunov function \cite{ART:ZAHV09}.
-In the presence of state and input constraints, stabilization of switched linear systems is also addressed under the framework of model predictive control \cite{ART:OWD16}.
-However, these stabilization methods all require a model of the underlying switching system.
+The jump from one mode to another often causes complicated hybrid behaviors resulting in significant challenges in stability analysis and control design, see, e.g., \cite{ART:LM99,BOO:L03,ART:LA09}.
+This paper focuses on stabilization and control of switched linear systems.

+Many control techniques have been proposed for switched systems depending on the assumptions on the switching rule.
+In the case where the switching signal is the only control input, a standard technique for achieving stabilization is to impose constraints on the switching sequence, e.g., dwell time \cite{ART:M96,ART:GC06,INP:CCSGM10} and average dwell time \cite{INP:HM99,INP:ZHYM02}.
+More advanced techniques use state-dependent switching rules to achieve stabilization, see, e.g., \cite{ART:GC06,ART:FGJ15,ART:JM17} and the references therein.
+In \cite{ART:FJ14,ART:FAJ15}, necessary and sufficient conditions for stabilizability are also provided.
+For switched systems with affine control inputs, the stabilization problem becomes even more complicated due to extra freedom.
+In \cite{ART:BM99,ART:LD04}, the (time) varying nature of the dynamics is considered as uncertainty and uniform state feedback stabilization laws are proposed for all possible switching sequences.
+When both the affine control input and the switching signal are accessible, exponential stabilization can be achieved for instance by using piecewise quadratic control Lyapunov functions which are essentially solutions to switched LQR problems \cite{ART:ZAHV09}.
+In the presence of state and input constraints, optimal control of switched linear systems is also addressed under the framework of model predictive control \cite{ART:OWD16,ART:VT19}.
+However, these stabilization methods all require a model of the underlying switched system.